François-Marie Picoté de Belestre: American Revolutionary War

 When the American Revolutionary War broke out in 1775, and the rebel colonists launched an invasion of Quebec, he volunteered his services in defence of Fort Saint-Jean on the Richelieu River.
 The fort was besieged in September by Continental Army forces, and Belestre was taken prisoner when the garrison surrendered.

 1776: on May 1, he was named "Grand Voyer" of the Province of Quebec and as recognition for his services in the Revolutionary War, was made provincial lieutenant-colonel in the Québec Militia on July 12, 1790.

 1775: Member of the legislative Council on August 17.

 Later years

 1784: appointed as member of the executive Council.

 1792: He was decorated with the Saint Helena Medal.

 1792 : from January - to March 30, 1792 when he became too weak, he was appointed a member to the first Legislative Council of Lower Canada, where he served for 3 months.

-1793 (March 30): he dies in Montreal, at the age of 76 years and 4 months.
+1793 (March 30): he died in Montreal, at the age of 76 years and 4 months.

 He was buried in the parish of Notre-Dame, April 2.